ivoire/KissCache/README.md

 * stream back the content to the clients
 * automatically remove old resources
 * restrict the api to specific sub-networks
+* record usage statistics
+* set and enforce a quota

 In a near future, KissCache will be able to:

-* set and enforce a quota
-* record usage statistics
 * support transparent caching
+* automatically re-fetch selected resources
 * ...